vertis/vertis-io/_posts/2013-12-16-unauthorised-litecoin-mining.md

 Normally I'm a big advocate of open sourcing projects both current (and old) on GitHub.
 Today though, I wish that I wasn't.

 On sunday night I received an email from Amazon saying that they'd detected my Amazon key on one of my repositories.
-This was a little bit of a surprise, because I'm usually so dilligent about not saving credentials into repositories.
+This was a little bit of a surprise, because I'm usually so diligent about not saving credentials into repositories.

 After a brief search I found the key buried in an old project that I'd just decided didn't need to be private.